-Provided that where a notice is signed by more than one Member, it shall be deemed to have been given by the first signatory only; and in his absence, by the next signatory and so on.
+Provided that where a notice is signed by more than one Member, it shall be deemed to have been given by the first signatory only and in his absence, the next signatory and so on and so forth.

-78. Priority of the matter.- In the event of more than one matter being presented for the same day, priority shall be given to the matter which, in the opinion of the Speaker, is more urgent and important.
+78. Priority of the matter.- In the event of more than one matter being presented for the same day, priority shall be given to the matter which is, in the opinion of the Speaker, more urgent and important.